damajor/My-Humble-CD-Ripping-Workflow/Ripping CD Audio Workflow.md

 ## fatsort

-Some player are really dumb and either sort track based on title tag or even weirder some sort tracks based on file creation time.
+Some player are really dumb and either sort tracks based on title tag or even weirder some sort tracks based on file creation time.
 For the last I use `fatsort`.

 Insert the USB drive, make sure the USB partition is not mounted and run:
 `fatsort /dev/sda1`